Blogs

 “Hope of Israel in time of distress..”
 [Jeremiah 14:8]

-“That is why we labor and strive, because we have put our hope in the living God, who is the Savior of all people..”
+“That is why we labour and strive, because we have put our hope in the living God, who is the Saviour of all people.”
 [1 Timothy 4:10]

 “For in this hope we were saved.
 But hope that is seen is no hope at all.
 Who hopes for what they already have?”
 Romans 8:24

-Paul the Apostle’s writings by far explains extensively hope in God and faith in God more than the Christian or non -Christian can imagine and understand.
+Paul the Apostle’s writings explain hope in God and faith in God more than the Christian or non-Christian can imagine and understand.

 Paul’s hope was so secured in his eternal future that he was willing to suffer and die for it: “I stand on trial because of the hope of the resurrection of the dead” [Acts 23:6].

-Consequently we recognize at this point that hope is unseen.
+Consequently, we recognize at this point that hope is unseen.
 So, the question is: Can we now trust this assurance from the Scripture and from the Lord?
-That said, we trust things in our natural surroundings that we don’t see its finality more than what the Scripture says.
+That said, we trust things in our natural surroundings that we don’t see their finality more than what the Scripture says.

-When it starts raining, you don’t know when it will end, but you trust that it will, you have that envisioned.
+When it starts raining, you don’t know when it will end, but you trust that it will, and you have that envisioned.
 Why that?
-I will tell you why, for the reason that, it is God’s natural law through the physical.
-Even though you don’t know when the rain will stop but you have the faith and hope that it will stop.
+I will tell you why, for the reason that it is God’s natural law through the physical.
+Even though you don’t know when the rain will stop, you have the faith and hope that it will stop.
 Isn’t it interesting?

 So, why is it difficult for you to relate or trust the Lord about your request to him the same way you envision this law?
 Why then do you doubt if your request is going to be answered positively by God?

 We are confident in them because these are natural laws.
-In the same way, although we can’t see the end or when but we can be full of hope of the rain ending.
+In the same way, although we can’t see the end or when, we can be full of hope that the rain will end.
 Hope assures us that we can be confident in it because it’s the law of God.

 So then, let us consider the following and apply them to our faith and hope in God.